rubenvangenugten/SchemaNLP/README.md

 The code provided here will produce scores according with methods described in Wynn et al., 2022.
 Additional code used for validation of the measure in the paper will be uploaded soon.
 Glove.Rdata will also be added to github soon, so that manual download from the google drive link above is no longer necessary.

-Work is ongoing to further validate and experiment with this approach.
+Work is ongoing to extensively validate this approach.

 Feel free to reach out to the authors with any questions.
 We can be contacted at r.vangenugten@northeastern.edu and jordwynn@uvic.ca